Trial and execution of Anne du Bourg: Trial of du Bourg

 The trial of Anne du Bourg gripped Paris, as he alone broke against outward conformity, in admitting to attending services and denying the miracle of mass when pressed by his judges.
 Efforts continued into December to avoid the scandal of a public execution, a compromise confession of faith being drawn up for him to sign, which on December 13 he did.
 The execution would not however be averted, as on December 19, fearing he had become a Nicodemite, he repudiated his signature.
 Despite the pleas of Margaret of Valois, Duchess of Berry and Frederick III, Elector Palatine his execution would go ahead.

 The assassination of President Minard

 Whilst du Bourg languished in prison, his coreligionists were active in achieving revenge on the outside.
 In both October and December there would be failed attempts to jail break du Bourg.
 On December 12, ten masked horsemen gunned down the ultra judge, President Minard. outside his home.
-On the same day they also killed the informer of Henri II, Julian Fermé.
+On the same day they also killed the informer of Henry II, Julian Fermé.
 The gates to Paris were quickly closed, while house to house searches could be conducted.
 Robert Stuart was determined as a suspect, and he was charged with the assassination of Minard, a plot to free du Bourg from prison and a plot to burn down Paris, though he confessed nothing under torture.